Overview of the Three Turnings

 The Secret Mantrayāna

-Even in the tradition of unsurpassed secret mantra vajrayāna, we realize omniscience by turning away from the causes and effects of saṃsāra and engaging in the causes and effects of nirvāṇa.
-Generally, therefore, this does fit within the scheme of the four truths, but there is a difference in how this is put into practice.
+Even in the tradition of unsurpassed Secret Mantra Vajrayāna, we must realize omniscience by turning away from the causes and effects of saṃsāra and pursuing instead the causes and effects of nirvāṇa.
+Broadly, then, this too fits within the scheme of the four truths.
+Still, there is a difference in how it is put into practice.

-Let us firstly consider them from the point of view of how they really are.
+Let us first consider how things are.
 Underlying all these various appearances is naturally arising wisdom beyond all conceptual elaboration, the great dharmakaya in which the realities of appearance and emptiness are inseparable.
-Therefore, we speak of ‘buddhahood of the spontaneously perfect ground’.
-Like the example of a jewel caked in mud, our own nature is utterly pure.
+Therefore, we speak of buddhahood of the spontaneously perfect ground.
+As in the analogy of a jewel caked in mud, our own nature is utterly pure.
 The nature of the reality of suffering is true cessation, and so we speak of the indivisibility of saṃsāra and nirvāṇa.
 This is the continuum of the ground, or the basis for purification.
-In order to realize this we have the view or philosophy known as ‘the indivisibility of saṃsāra and nirvāṇa’.
+In order to realize this we have the view or philosophy known as the indivisibility of saṃsāra and nirvāṇa.

 Now let us consider how things appear.
-Outer and inner phenomena, which appear to be independent in the common perception of ordinary beings, are called ‘deluded appearances based on a lack of realization’.
+Outer and inner phenomena, which appear to be independent in the common perception of ordinary beings, are called deluded appearances based on a lack of realization.
 This is what we must purify.
 It is the truth of suffering.

-By themselves, the actions (karma) of our body and speech are neutral; it is the mind that makes them virtuous or non-virtuous.
+By themselves, the actions (karma) of our body and speech are neutral; it is the mind that makes them virtuous or unvirtuous.
 If we do not allow our minds to reify subject and object, but instead allow whatever arises in the mind to be freed within the open reality of its own intrinsic nature, that is wisdom.
-To generate bodhicitta at the outset, practise the main part of bringing to mind deity, mantra and samādhi so that our ordinary perception dawns as pure perception, and finally dedicate this to the swift completion of the two accumulations is skilful means.
-When they are accompanied by this special wisdom and skilful means, our actions too become the true path.
+To generate bodhicitta at the outset, practise the main part of bringing to mind deity, mantra and samādhi so that our ordinary perception dawns as pure perception, and finally to dedicate this to the swift completion of the two accumulations is skilful means.
+When accompanied by this special wisdom and skilful means, our actions become the true path.

-If we understand this, we can see that there is only a slight difference between the pratimokṣa, bodhisattva and mantrayāna vows in terms of the truth of the path, and whether one practises avoidance, transformation or ‘taking as the path’.
-In fact, these approaches are all identical in terms of abandoning actual karma and mental afflictions, purifying our habitual perception of saṃsāra, which is the truth of suffering, and realizing the ultimate reality of cessation.
+Understanding this, we can see that there is only a slight difference between the pratimokṣa, bodhisattva and Mantrayāna vows in relation to the truth of the path: whether we practise avoidance, transformation or turning into the path.
+In fact, all three approaches are identical insofar as they enable us to overcome actual karma and mental afflictions; purify our habitual perception of saṃsāra, which is the truth of suffering; and realize the ultimate reality of cessation.

-It is because the approach of secret mantra also falls within the approach of the four truths that the ‘essence of dependent origination’ dhāraṇī,[2] which sets out the meaning of the four truths, is universally praised as supreme and is found throughout all the sūtras, tantras and pith instructions.
+It is because the approach of Secret Mantra also falls within the approach of the four truths that the ‘essence of dependent origination’ dhāraṇī,[2] which sets out the meaning of the four truths, is universally praised as supreme and is found throughout all the sūtras, tantras and pith instructions.

 These four truths, the direct teaching of the first turning,

-Whose meaning is captured in a single verse in The Essence of Interdependence,
+Whose meaning is captured in a single verse in the Essence of Interdependence,

-Are here set out in an original and fine explanation,
+Are here set out in an original and fine explanation

 Showing how to proceed in stages along the path of all the sūtras, tantras and instructions.

-This was drawn out of the great ocean of Mañjuśrī's wisdom,
+This was drawn out of the great ocean of Mañjuśrī's wisdom

 By the playful intervention of the goddess Sarasvatī,